All Episodes

 Right.

-And the big fight we have to do is make sure that we are going to be for tax cuts as a party and as a Congress and not just for shifting the burden around through revenue neutral uh mixing up mixing it up with the tax code.
+And the big fight we have to do is make sure that we are going to be for tax cuts as a party and as a Congress and not just for shifting the burden around through revenue neutral, mixing it up in the tax code.

 Absolutely.

-You support energy independence, and you want Trump to go in there on day one and get rid of eighty percent of Obama's presidency by by executive fiat.
+You support energy independence and you want Trump to go in there on day one and get rid of 80 percent of Obama's presidency by executive fiat?

 Yeah, all the regulatory burden, I'm excited to see that get swept away by Trump in his first days in office.